vgorloff/swift-everywhere-toolchain/Downloads/Readme.md

-# Automatically or Manually downloadded ICU, libXML, ... and Android NDK archives will be placed here
+# Automatically or Manually downloadded Android NDK archive will be placed here